-- Tumors anywhere in the body (particularly brain & spine)
+Tumors anywhere in the body (particularly in the brain + spine)

 Types of Neurofibromatosis

 Neurofibromatosis type 1 (NF1): The most common form of neurofibromatosis, NF1 affects approximately 1 in 3,000 people.
 Symptoms of NF1 include brown skin spots (café-au-lait spots), tumors (neurofibromas), eye findings (Lisch nodules or optic pathway gliomas), bone abnormalities and learning issues.